-With the Customer Innovation Center, you decided against making any compromises.
+With the Customer Innovation Center, you decide against any compromise in any case.
 Our clientcustomized package leaves you free to choose the service components you want to use.

 E Readers' Comments

 What is your opinion of this manual?
 We are constantly striving to provide as comprehensive a description of our product as possible, as well as important information to assist you in the operation of this product.
 Your comments and suggestions help us to further improve the quality of our documentation.